Linn Creek, Missouri

 Linn Creek is a city in Camden County, Missouri, United States.
 The population was 216 at the 2020 census.

-The original Linn Creek, which was the original county seat of Camden County, Missouri, is now under water, in the Lake of the Ozarks.
+The original Linn Creek, which was the former county seat of Camden County, Missouri, is now under water, in the Lake of the Ozarks.
 Construction of the Bagnell Dam that created the lake was begun August 8, 1929.
 The county seat was moved to the new town of Camdenton which had its beginnings in 1931.

 History

+Old Linn Creek

 Linn Creek was settled in 1841 at the junction of the Niangua and Osage Rivers.
 It was named from the creek on which it is situated, and which was named for the many linn trees lining its banks.
 The city was considered a head of navigation on the Osage and became a major hub for transportation in southwest Missouri.

+Linn Creek became the county seat in 1855 after a cholera epidemic killed most of the population of the former county seat of Erie.

 A skirmish took place on October 14, 1861 between Union soldiers of the 13th Illinois, Fremont Battalion (Missouri) Cavalry and Confederates of Captain William Roberts.

-In 1929 it was announced that the Bagnell Dam would be constructed and the town would be flooded, causing controversy among the city's citizens.
-Almost all of the buildings were demolished, and the city was moved to a higher elevation, losing its designation as the county seat.